 Coastal campingMap OBX

-Scattered along the 130-mile stretch of barrier islands, the Outer Banks features a plethora of public and private campgrounds.
+Scattered along the more than 100-mile stretch of barrier islands, the Outer Banks features a plethora of public and private campgrounds.
 Budget-conscious families will find camping in the Outer Banks offers all the benefits of the region, without breaking the budget.
 Nightly or weekly rates at campgrounds are competitively priced, and compared to a beach house or condo rentals, booking a campsite can save vacationers hundreds to thousands of dollars.
 Visiting the region in the off-season months of March-May and September-November will net camping families even greater savings.

 The National Park Service, with its three main Outer Banks campground locations (an additional campground is located on Ocracoke Island), offers the most affordable nightly camping rates.
 All of the locations are primitive, which means no electric, water, or sewer hook-ups.
 The campgrounds can accommodate tents, travel trailers, or motorhomes, and do provide modern restrooms, though showers are unheated.
 Private sites in the region generally offer electric, water, and sewer hook-up options, as well as additional amenities like swimming pools, playgrounds, game rooms, tennis courts, dog parks, cable, and Wi-Fi.
 Picking the right campground will depend on the types of activities and experiences planned for the vacation.
 There are three main family-friendly regions to camp in the Outer Banks: